 Years passed.
 As much as possible, she maintained close contact with the most spiritual ministry available in Germany -Pastor Paul, Father Stanger, and others.
 Then in 1923 the Lord very definitely directed her steps to the United States.
 Here she was engaged as a nurse in giving European treatments consisting of various baths.
-Then by a remarkable providence of God she heard of Ridgewood Pentecostal the Church from Herman Becker, famous missionary to China, who came to visit the doctor by whom Miss Henning was employed.
+Then by a remarkable providence of God she heard of Ridgewood Pentecostal Church from Herman Becker, famous missionary to China, who came to visit the doctor by whom Miss Henning was employed.

 Since coming to America she had grown cold spiritually, but a new era now began in her life.
 The Lord restored her soul and led her further in the path of righteousness, filling her with the Holy Spirit.
 For a number of years she continued her work as a nurse in Brooklyn, in Florida, and later in Buck Hills Falls, Pennsylvania, at the fashionable Quaker hotel resort there.
-It was at this place that there occurred an incident illustrative of her courageous witnessing.
-One of her patients was one of the best known ministers of New York In the course of his City. treatment one day she asked him, "Are you born again?"
-He replied that he was pastor of such and such a church one of New York's oldest and best known.
+It was at this place that there occurred an incident illustrative of her courageous witnessing One of her patients was one of the best known ministers of New York In the course of his treatment one day she asked him, "Are you born again?"
+He replied that he was pastor of such and such a churchone of New York's oldest and best known.

 "I didn't ask you that.
 I asked if you were born again."
-Forthwith she fearlessly declared to him his need of salvation.
+Forthwith she fearlessly declared to him his need of salvation

-Circumstances necessitated that Sister Elizabeth return to New York, and here she faithfully served in the street meetings, Sunday school and especially in prayer meetings-often spending whole days in the house of God in intercession.
+Circumstances necessitated that Sister Elizabeth return to New York, and here she faithfully served in the street meetings.
+Sunday school and especially in prayer meetings-often spending whole days in the house of God in intercession.
 Following World War II she took two trips to Europemissionary trips they really were-for she wanted to bring the gospel to relatives and old friends who were still unsaved.
 On these trips she also did much personal work in the services conducted by Pastor Hans Waldvogel.
 Of special interest to her was the campaign in Ulm, the city of her former labors.

 Last July she celebrated her eightieth birthday while on vacation at Pilgrim Camp, Brant Lake.
 It was a rich time for her and all the guests as she recounted various incidents of God's faithfulness in her life.
-For some time she had indicated that she felt her course was nearly finished, but no one at that time would have thought more.
-I knew what God wanted me to do, and God opened one door after another.
+For some time she had indicated that she felt her course was nearly finished, but no one at that time would have thought it was so near, for she was so alert and active.
+The Sunday before she answered the call of the Commander in Chief, Miss Henning asked to have communion, and as she partook, she raised her hand and said, "The cloud of the glory of God is here."
+And it was!